rajibrajkhowa/perf_degrade_resource_stress_test_suite/README.md

 2. RAM overload can be felt by VM becoming non-responsive and getting back control of terminal only after the RAM degrade is over.
 Sometimes even the terminal of VM crashes and normalcy is returned only after RAM degrade is over.

 3. Network issues can be checked by a simple “ping -c 100 8.8.8.8” and see how the delay increases or the packet drops increases.

+5. The "service_status_check.sh" is a helper script that can be run after the performance/degrade/outage activity is completed.
+This script is to be run if during exceution of main.sh some service went down.
+This helper scrupt will help identify that affected service during troubleshooting/restotration phase.

 # Possible bugs: